GoodforGod/dummymaker/README.md

 ![](https://media.giphy.com/media/1FT9ZdjTrfzVe/giphy.gif)

 #### *Force and Ignore annotation demonstration*

+In this case, field city will be export despite that there is not generator field for it, value will be "Saint-Petersburg".
+And firld *id* will **NOT** be export if *ignore* annotation will have true (*default*) value.

 ![](https://media.giphy.com/media/3oKIP9McvYYBRw4S2I/giphy.gif)

 #### *Enumerate and Field Rename demonstration*
 *GenEnumerate* annotation will enumerate Dummy field starting from 10.
+It means if we want to produce 10 Dummy Objects, they will have *id* from 10 to 19.

 *GenRenameExport* annotation will change field export name.